nashbio/policies/source/sections/09-configuration_management_policy.md

 2. The CTO, or an authorized delegate of the CTO, must approve the provisioning request before any new system can be provisioned.
 3. Once provisioning has been approved, the ops team member must configure the new system according to the standard baseline chosen for the system's role.
    * For Linux systems, this means adding the appropriate grains to the Salt configuration file and running a `highstate` operation.
-   * For Windows systems, this means adding the appropriate roles to the system's Chef profile and forcing a Chef run.
 4. If the system will be used to house production data (ePHI), the ops team member must add an encrypted block data volume to the VM during provisioning.
    * For systems on AWS, the ops team member must add an encrypted Elastic Block Storage (EBS) volume.
    * For systems on other cloud providers, the ops team member must add a block data volume and set up OS-level data encryption using Salt or Chef.